kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

     WebUI.click(findTestObject('Object Repository/Page_CURA Healthcare Service/a_Go to Homepage'))

-The script contains many lines that include such fragment `findTestObjcet(…​)`.
+This script contains lines that contain a fragment `findTestObjcet(…​)`.

 A call `findTestObject(…​)` method refers to a **Test Object**.
 If you read through the script, you would find that it contains 13 lines with `findTestObject(…​)` call.
 However, if you read it very carefully, you will find that some lines are referring to the same Test Objects.
-In fact, there are 11 Test objects referred by this script.
+In fact, this script refers to 11 Test objects.

 On the other hand, you can look at the `Object Repository` directory in the Katalon Studio GUI.
 The directory tree would look like this: